Best AI Tools for 5–50 Person Accounting and Law Firms (2026)

 The number most firms cite: 18 hours per employee per month recovered from inbox management.
 That math compounds quickly at a 10-person firm.

-What it doesn't do: Tax preparation.
-Karbon is workflow and communication management, not a tax or accounting production tool.
-It pairs with your existing tax software.
+What it doesn't do: Tax preparation or monthly close automation.
+Karbon is workflow and communication management, not a production accounting tool.
+It pairs with your tax software and a close automation tool like Ramp Stack.

 Canopy — Best for Tax-Focused Practices